 EL placements are academic courses.
 Failure in a placement is considered failure of an academic course and is subject to the Academic Policies of the College of Pharmacy and Nutrition, including all Faculty Actions.
 Students must successfully complete all courses (including EL courses) before moving on to the next year in the program.

-For information regarding failed courses, withdrawal from, and removal from rotation, students should see the student tab on the College of Pharmacy and Nutrition website.
+For information regarding failed courses, withdrawal, and removal from rotation, students should review the College of Pharmacy and Nutrition's Academic Policies.

 EL Course Registration

 Students are required to register in PAWS for all EL courses before starting their placements.
-Students who are not registered in the appropriate course and section will not be allowed to start their placement(s).
+Students who are not registered in the appropriate course and section will not be allowed to begin their placement(s).
+Placements may be cancelled and the student will be rescheduled pending availability.

 If you have any questions about registration, please contact Diane Favreau, Administrative Officer, Undergraduate Affairs.